Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Using a Kanban
 --------------

-To enter a Kanban, go the Agile Dashboard service of your project.
+To enter a Kanban, go to the Agile Dashboard service of your project.
 All your Kanbans are displayed on the right hand side of the screen.

 .. figure:: ../images/screenshots/agiledashboard/kanban/kanban-list.png
    :align: center